Muse (band): 2003–2008: Absolution and Black Holes and Revelations

-The Resistance (2009–2011)
+2009–2013: The Resistance and The 2nd Law

-During the recording of Muse's fifth studio album The Resistance, Wolstenholme checked into rehab to deal with his alcoholism, which was threatening the band's future.
+During the recording of Muse's fifth studio album, The Resistance, Wolstenholme checked into rehab to deal with his alcoholism, which was threatening the band's future.
 Howard said: "I've always believed in band integrity and sticking together.
 There's something about the fact we all grew up together.
 We've been together for 18 years now, which is over half our lives."

 The Resistance was released in September 2009, the first album produced by Muse, with engineering by Adrian Bushby and mixing by Mark Stent.
 It topped album charts in 19 countries, became the band's third number one album in the UK, and reached number three on the Billboard 200.
 Reviews were mostly positive, with praise for its ambition, classical influences and the three-part "Exogenesis: Symphony".
 The Resistance beat its predecessor Black Holes and Revelations in album sales in its debut week in the UK with approximately 148,000 copies sold.
 The first single, "Uprising", was released seven days earlier.
 On 13 September, Muse performed "Uprising" at the 2009 MTV Video Music Awards in New York City.

 The Resistance Tour began with A Seaside Rendezvous in Muse's hometown of Teignmouth, Devon, in September 2009.
 It included headline slots the following year at festivals including Coachella, Glastonbury, Oxegen, Hovefestivalen, T in the Park, Austin City Limits and the Australian Big Day Out.
 Between September and November, Muse toured North America.